 - Pay Attention to Detail: Pay close attention to detail when performing calculations to avoid making mistakes.

-- Check Your Answers: Always check your answers to ensure that they are correct.
+- Check Your Answers: Always check your answers to see to it that they are correct.

 - Seek Help When Needed: Don't hesitate to seek help from a teacher, tutor, or online resource if you are struggling with multiplying radical expressions.